yohman/up206a/README.md

 ## Assignments and Evaluation

-All assignments, unless otherwise specified, must be posted on your individual GitHub accounts by midnight of the Sunday prior to our class on Monday.
+All assignments, unless otherwise specified, must be posted on your individual GitHub accounts or on CCLE by midnight of the Sunday prior to our class on Monday.
+Assignments are posted in each week's page, so make sure to read them carefully.

 - Participation, individual progress, coding and reading assignments 10%
 - Group assignments 40%
    - There will be four group assignments throughout the quarter.
 Each assignment will be worth 25% of the total group assignment grade.
 - Mid-term 20%
-   - The mid-term will require two deliverables:
-      - a presentation for your group project
-      - a cleaned up Jupyter Notebook that documents the following:
-         - research question
-         - data sources
-         - data exploration
-         - data analysis
-         - data visualization
 - Final report 30%
-   - There will not be a final exam.
-Instead, the final will be in the form a final report and presentation for your group project.

 ## Remote zoom learning expectations